andremun/andremun.github.io/_publications/2005-01-01-Implementation-of-a-Distributed-Control-Experimentation-Platform.md

 permalink: /publication/2005-01-01-Implementation-of-a-Distributed-Control-Experimentation-Platform
 date: 2005-01-01
 venue: 'In the proceedings of IEEE ICIECA 2005'
 citation: ' M.A.
-Muñoz},  J.A.
+Muñoz,  J.A.
 López,  E.F.
-Caicedo, &quot;Implementation of a Distributed Control Experimentation Platform.&quot; In the proceedings of IEEE ICIECA 2005, 2005.'
+Caicedo, "Implementation of a Distributed Control Experimentation Platform" In the proceedings of IEEE ICIECA 2005, 2005.'
 ---
 Use [Google Scholar](https://scholar.google.com/scholar?q=Implementation+of+a+Distributed+Control+Experimentation+Platform){:target="_blank"} for full citation